Safety Program (DFSP) Safety Grants

 enrollment in DFSP for purposes of determining eligibility for the DFSP Grants

-a Professional Employer Organization (PEO) relationship are
+a Professional Employer Organization (PEO) relationship are eligible to apply

-client employer must be enrolled in DFSP and apply for the safety grant under
+must be enrolled in DFSP and apply for the safety grant under its own BWC

-participating in DFSP but not receiving the DFSP bonus due to concurrent
+in DFSP but not receiving the DFSP bonus due to concurrent participation in BWC

 requirements are met.

 only the minimum administrative charge, subject to the exception for client

 Safety Program SafetyGrant$ Procedural Guide.

 Grant is awarded as a reimbursement.
-The employer must pay
+The employer must pay for

 portion of those expenses.

 request for reimbursement must be submitted within one year of the conclusion

 invoices and proof of payment.